andrewriveradev/knowledge-base/typography/typography.md

 - typography and geometric progression [https://type-scale.com/](https://type-scale.com/) [https://www.modularscale.com/](https://www.modularscale.com/)
 - do something with this: Darker color variations are made by lowering brightness and increasing saturation.
 Brighter color variations are made by increasing brightness and lowering saturation.
+- serif vs san serif
+- rule: use one or two fonts but not more.
+Learn Font pairing

 - More spacing than you think you need
 - Vertical rhythm
 - Letter spacing: -1px
 - Consistent margin and padding
+- line length 50-60 characters
+- what is text lockup? https://css-tricks.com/snippets/svg/text-lock-up/

 # **Importance is not by font size, but by font weight**